ricsalvares/ie_statement/README.md

 More validations could take place before persisting data within the services.

 #### Queries
 For both update and create records sometimes I use `statement.statement_items.build` before persisting it.
 This item and the previous 2 are related, having better validations, which occasionally raise specific errors could avoid such code, which implies 1 insert for each `statement_item` built.
-One maner to improve it would be having a bulk insert `MODEL.insert_all`
+One maner to improve it would be having a bulk insert `MODEL.insert_all`.
+On `Api::V1::StatementsController` for the sake of completeness of this task. the `statement` is eager loading the `statement_items` the records, which is not necessarily ideal.

+#### Presenters
+Ideally, the controllers could return a presenter which would be responsible to load the nested records, and display the data properly rather than loading the records entirely on the controllers.

 #### Ui/Ux
 I think it is self-explanatory, specificaly speaking about how to delete `statement_items`.
 The dropdown wasn't the best choice, but it saved me time.
 A link (with icon, perhaps) to mark the items to be deleted AND hide them from the UI would improve the User experience a lot.
+Using the react version the UX/UI has been improved.
+However it is still missing a proper feedback messages (when a record is successfully save/deleted or errors otherwise)

 #### View files
 Perhaps the files related to the views could be refactored in order to avoid DRY and, surely, improve their readability and maintanability level.

 #### Specs
 Fot most services/models I used TDD and, therefore the specs are indispensable, however most time I've thought on the happy paths and even when I did something considering some failures scenarios I didn't go further on that.
 That's why I point it as a thing to be improved.

+#### New components tests
+For persisting data on the `Api::V1::StatementsController` the same services have been utilised.
+However, as this is supposed to be a simple task I didn't add tast for those new endpoints nor for the ReactJs components.

 #### Use of a specific gem to manage the value in pennies properly
 As pointed previously, I've opted to use full amount of pennies to handle with moneys values (`disposable_income_pennies`, `amount_pennies`), which honestly took some effort to handle it, by adding a specific gem could save time and avoid some manual treatment for it (such as `fdiv` calls throught the code).